KatlaTL/Frigo_app/README.md

 <p align="right">(<a href="#Webudvikling-bachelor-project---Frigo">back to top</a>)</p>

 ## Project Structure
-The project structure for the Pentia Mobile Chat app is organized as following:
+The project structure for the Frigo app is organized as following:
 ```
 app
 ├── App.tsx